wp-plugins/pwebonedrive/readme.txt

 = Error in Microsoft popup =

-`We're unable to complete your request.
-Microsoft account is expirencing technical problems.
-Please try again later.` and in URL of this popup there is error message:
+If you got message: *Microsoft account is experiencing technical problems* in popup window then check **error_description** of URL in address bar.

+If you have following error description:
-`The provided value for the input parameter 'redirect_uri' is not valid.
-The expected value is 'https://login.live.com/oauth20_desktop.srf' or a URL which matches the redirect URI registered for this client application` then go back to Windows Live application management and set **Enhanced redirection security: Disabled**
+*The provided value for the input parameter 'redirect_uri' is not valid.
+The expected value is 'https://login.live.com/oauth20_desktop.srf' or a URL which matches the redirect URI registered for this client application* then go to Windows Live application management and set in your application **Enhanced redirection security: Disabled**.

+If you have other error description then send it to our support.

+= Debugging =

+Enable debug in WordPress [read how to](https://codex.wordpress.org/Debugging_in_WordPress).

+Go to Post editor.
+Remove **wl_auth cookie**.
+Reload page.
+Try to use OneDrive button again.
+You will see some alerts with debug informations.

+Check also `/wp-content/debug.log` file.
+Read only lines with *pweb_onedrive* or *LiveConnectClient*.
+If you would not find there any error message then send this log file to our support.

 == Screenshots ==